xlurio/xlurio/README.md

 ## What Can I Offer You?

+Besides a cup of tea, there's the [RobinWould](https://github.com/xlurio/robinwould)(aha).
+RobinWould is a framework that allows fast and easy developing on scraping tools.

-Besides a cup of tea, you could check the [Herodotus](https://github.com/xlurio/herodotus).
-The Herodotus is a package for fastening the integration between Scrapy spiders and SQLAlchemy, providing a faster development on scraping tools.
+Also, there's the [Herodotus](https://github.com/xlurio/herodotus) is a package for fastening the integration between Scrapy spiders and SQLAlchemy, providing a faster development on scraping tools.

-Also, there's the [HerbertistAPI](https://github.com/xlurio/hebertist-api) (I'm a history person, judge me).
-The HerbertistAPI is a REST API for comparing prices of games between multiple virtual game stores for mere peasant like us who enjoy buying games with good deals.
+Last but not less important, the [HerbertistAPI](https://github.com/xlurio/hebertist-api) (I'm a history person, judge me) is a REST API for comparing prices of games between multiple virtual game stores for mere peasant like us who enjoy buying games with good deals.

 ## How To Find Me?